lpalova/lpalova.github.io/_posts/2016-05-17-Storm-Events-Classification.md

 I find that the two groups are present with an almost equal weight in the NOAA's storm event dataset.
 Again, by employing a random forest algorithm with an adjusted probability threshold value I classify the nonzero damage events with a high precision rate.
 Furthermore, a continuous regression on the labeled nonzero propery damage events leads to the Rsquared score of about 0.22.
 <!-- Learning curve-->
-Notice that a similar analysis on the number of injuries or deaths is a fundamentaly more difficult task to accomplish, mostly because of very unbalanced data; the majority of reported events results in no injuries/deaths, with a few outsiders representing catastrophic events.
+Notice that a similar analysis on the number of injuries or deaths is a fundamentaly more difficult to accomplish, mostly because of very unbalanced data; the majority of reported events results in no injuries/deaths, with a few outsiders representing catastrophic events.